JThomas404/terraform-hands-on-aws-70-labs/understanding-tf-fundamentals/tf-input-variables-block/README.md

 ## Overview

 A simple framework that this lab has taught me is "Don't repeat yourself."
 Variables are a fantastic way to ensure that cloud engineers or developers do not repeat themselves.
 They simplify and increase the usability of Terraform configurations.
-Input variables allow aspects of a module or configuration to be customized without altering the module's source code.
+Input variables allow aspects of a module or configuration to be customised without altering the module's source code.
 This allows modules to be shared between different configurations.

 Input variables (commonly referred to as just "variables") are often declared in a separate file called `variables.tf`, although this is not required.
-It is best practice to consolidate variable declarations in this file for organization and ease of management.
+It is best practice to consolidate variable declarations in this file for organisation and ease of management.
 Each variable used in a Terraform configuration must be declared before it can be used.
 Variables are declared in a `variable` block—one block per variable.
 This block includes the variable name and can optionally include additional information such as the type, description, default value, and validation rules.

 ## Template Syntax